<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 Why are secure patient records so important?

-A patient record holds confidential and sensitive information and so it is imperative that patient records remain secure.
+A patient record holds confidential and sensitive information so it is imperative that they remain secure.

-High-quality records are complete, accurate and legible records, and when stored and secured correctly, can be efficiently shared between practitioners and other health services with the patient’s permission.
-In this way, secure patient records facilitate:
+High-quality records are complete, accurate and legible, and when properly stored and secured, can be shared efficiently among healthcare providers with the patient's consent.
+Secure patient records support:

 • Competent decision making